BojanKomazec/postgres-demo/README.md

 # postgres-demo
 Scratchpad project for PostgreSQL DB.
 Postgres DB and pgAdmin run as two services in separate containers, orchestrated by docker-compose.yml.

+docker-compose.yml reads environment variables from `.env` file which has to reside in the same directory.
+Copy provided `.env.example` file, rename it to `.env` and set environment variables as necessary.

 To run containers execute:
 ```
 $ docker-compose up